vision-zjweu/compv.github.io/docs/index.md

 ## Textbook

 There is no required textbook.
 Particularly thorny homeworks will often come with lecture notes to help.
 The following optional books may be useful, and we will provide suggested reading from these books to accompany some lectures:
 - Computer Vision: Algorithms and Applications by Richard Szeliski: [Available for free online here](http://szeliski.org/Book/){:target="_blank"}.
+(S)
-- Computer vision: A Modern Approach (Second Edition), by David Forsyth and Jean Ponce
+- Computer vision: A Modern Approach (Second Edition), by David Forsyth and Jean Ponce.
 - Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
 [Available for free online here](https://hastie.su.domains/ElemStatLearn/){:target="_blank"}.
+(ESL)
 - Multiview Geometry in Computer Vision (Second Edition), by Richard Hartley and Andrew Zisserman.
 [Available for free online through the UM Library (login required)](https://search.lib.umich.edu/catalog/record/013604161){:target="_blank"}.
+(H&Z)
+- Linear Algebra review and reference, by Zico Kolter.
+[Available for free online here](https://www.cs.cmu.edu/~zkolter/course/15-884/linalg-review.pdf){:target="_blank"}.
+(Kotler)

 ## Grading